jsa/blogy/gae-saucelabs.md

 --
 1. I'm experimenting on creating a taskqueue chain of testcases.
 1. Running tons of different testcases in parallel is trivial.
-1. How to automate deployment from Github?
+1. How to automate deployment from Github without middle men?
 Presumably AppEngine can't deploy on itself.

 Misc
 --